thornxyz/pdf-chat/README.md

 ### Backend

 - **PDF Processing**: Handles the upload and parsing of PDF documents.
-Extracts text and generates embeddings using Google Generative AI.
+Extracts text using PyMuPDF and generates embeddings using Google Generative AI (Gemini Embedding model).
-- **Question Answering**: Uses LangChain and FAISS to retrieve relevant content and answer user queries.
+- **Question Answering**: Uses LangChain and FAISS to retrieve relevant content and answer user queries using Google's Gemini 2.0 Flash model.
 - **Database Management**: Stores metadata about uploaded PDFs and chat history in SQLite.
 - **API Layer**: Exposes RESTful endpoints for the frontend to interact with the backend.
+- **Vector Storage**: Uses FAISS for efficient similarity search of document embeddings.

 ### Frontend

-- **User Interface**: Built with React.js and styled using TailwindCSS.
+- **User Interface**: Built with React.js and styled using TailwindCSS v4.
 Provides an intuitive interface for uploading PDFs, asking questions, and viewing chat history.
-- **State Management**: Manages application state using React hooks.
+- **State Management**: Manages application state using React hooks with local storage for persistence.
 - **API Integration**: Communicates with the backend using Axios to fetch and display data.
+- **Document Management**: Includes features for selecting, uploading, and deleting PDF documents.
+- **Responsive Design**: Fully responsive interface that works on desktop and mobile devices.

 ### Interaction Flow